 Before joining the SEI, I was a Laboratory Fellow in Computational Sciences and Math at Pacific Northwest National Laboratory.
 I managed the Data Intensive Scientific Computing group (approx 25 software engineers), and was the Chief Architect for PNNL’s Data Intensive Computing Initiative.
 I was also PI for multiple projects in environmental modeling, carbon capture and sequestration, and bioinformatics.
 This experience has led to a particular interest in the design of large scale, highly customizable cyber-infrastructures for scientific research.
-A pre-print of an IEEE Computer paper on this topic can be found here.

 I'm also Senior Member of the IEEE Computer Society and a Fellow of the Australian Computer Society.
 Until July 2006, I led the software architecture R&D at National ICT Australia (NICTA) in Sydney, Australia.
 My passion is analyzing and designing complex, high performance distributed systems, and embodying design and architecture principles in methods and tools that can be exploited by architects in other projects.